Release Notes for Couchbase Autonomous Operator 2.3

-Couchbase Autonomous Operator 2.2 is a significant release that expands support for auto-scaling Couchbase clusters, and adds several improvements in the areas of logging and security.
+Couchbase Autonomous Operator 2.3 is a significant release that expands support for Couchbase Server 7, providing full support for scope and collections.

 Take a look at the What’s New page for a list of new features and improvements that are available in this release.

 The necessary steps needed to upgrade to this release depend on which version of the Autonomous Operator you are upgrading from.

 There is no direct upgrade path from versions prior to 2.0.x.
 To upgrade from a 1.x.x release, you must first upgrade to 2.0.x, paying particular attention to supported Kubernetes platforms and Couchbase Server versions.
 Refer to the 2.0.x upgrade steps if upgrading from a 1.x.x release.

 Additional steps and considerations are required when upgrading from version 2.0.x.
 Please refer to Upgrading from Version 2.0.x.

 There are no additional upgrade steps or considerations when upgrading from this version.
 You may follow standard upgrade process.

 First, ensure that you are running compatible versions of Kubernetes and Couchbase Server before upgrading.

 If you are not utilizing TLS, you can skip this section.